bryanarius/Brymon-Team-Builder/README.md

 - Malformed JSON rejection
 - CSRF validation for state-changing requests
 - User-scoped authorization for saved teams
+- Public / private team visibility enforced at the query level
+- User-scoped authorization for likes and follows
+- Follow relationships prevented from referencing the same user

 Production errors are logged internally while users receive custom error pages for: